How to Keep Candidates Engaged Through the Hiring Process?

 Ghosting Unsuccessful Candidates

 Not sure if your recruitment messages are giving off red flags to your candidates?
-Job-seeking forums, subreddits, and other discussion boards are great places to learn what not to do by reading through people’s experiences.
+Job-seeking forums, subreddits, and other discussion boards are great places to learn what not to do by reading through people's experiences.
+Understanding and meeting candidate expectations is crucial for maintaining a positive employer brand.

 Conclusion